genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/02_create-a-new-project.md

 genx
 ```

-In the `genx` script, there is a series of questions.
+In the `genx` script, there are a series of questions.

 First, you are asked to provide your username and password - these are the credentials you use to access Genesis Artifactory.

-Then you are asked to select from a short list of seed applications.
+You are then asked to select from a short list of seed applications.
 Select `create application`:

 ```shell